DanielBustillos/Forecast-pollution-CDMX/README.md

     *If using offline data mention that and how they may obtain the data from the froup)*

-3. Data processing/transformation scripts are implemented in a data pipeline, to run it, simply run in a terminal,:
+3. Data processing/transformation scripts are implemented in a data pipeline, to run it, simply run in a terminal:
   ```
-But let's throw in a <b>tag</b>.

 ```

 ## Featured Notebooks/Analysis/Deliverables